ryanwillismemverge/mvtopo/README.md

 ## Intel Sapphire Rapids

-On Sapphire rapids machines, by default, the BIOS will create a dax device associated with the memory on a memory expander.
+On Sapphire Rapids machines, by default, the BIOS will create a dax device associated with the memory on a memory expander.
 This dax device will not be associated with the memory device produced by the kernel driver (similar to AMD Genoa).

-If `efi=nosoftreserve` is set in the linux boot options (see `/proc/cmdline`), then a numa node will appear instead of a dax device.
+If `efi=nosoftreserve` is set in the Linux boot options (see `/proc/cmdline`), then a numa node will appear instead of a dax device.
 In this case, follow the directions for Genoa.

 In dax mode, to set the memory as usable as general purpose system memory, you must online the memory as a numa node manually.

-Creating a numa node from dax device:
+Creating a numa node from the DAX device:
 ```
 daxctl reconfigure-device --mode=system-ram dax0.0
 ```